 Let’s get to the real deal.
-Almost everything about Nexus 9 is familiar and not earth shaking.
+Almost everything about Nexus 9 is familiar and not earth-shaking.
 But as we said earlier, that is because of the software used by the device.
 The major highlight of the deal is 5.0 Lollipop, and HTC Nexus has been made as a container.
-You know, the substance being more important than the packing?
+You know the substance is more important than the packing?

 The NVIDIA chipset ensures a smooth running experience.
 There might be a slight lag in swiping through multiple screens, but other than that, the touch is pretty much seamless.
 Running apps is quicker and shuffling through them is definitely much swifter.
 Compared to its rivals, Lollipop lets you open and access apps much faster and with fewer obstructions.

 On a definitely plus side, it comes with Android Runtime, popularly known as ART, which ups the app performance significantly.